-The Corporate Secretary, Henderson Secretarial Services Limited, is a subsidiary of Janus Henderson with its own reporting lines and audited internal controls.
-There are processes and controls in place to ensure that there is a clear distinction between Henderson Secretarial Services Limited and Janus Henderson, particularly when dealing with any conflicts or issues between the Company and Janus Henderson.
-Any correspondence from shareholders addressed to the Chairman or the Company received at Janus Henderson's offices is forwarded to the Chairman of the Company in line with audited procedures.
-Any correspondence is submitted to the next Board meeting.
+The Corporate Secretary, Janus Henderson Secretarial Services UK Limited, is a subsidiary of Janus Henderson with its own reporting lines and audited internal controls.
+There are processes and controls in place to ensure that there is a clear distinction between Janus Henderson Secretarial Services UK Limited and Janus Henderson, particularly when dealing with any conflicts or issues between the Company and Janus Henderson.
+Any correspondence from shareholders addressed to the Chairman or the Company received at Janus Henderson's offices is forwarded to the Chairman of the Company in line with audited procedures and any correspondence is submitted to the next Board meeting.